Green Party of Canada candidates in the 2006 Canadian federal election: Ottawa West—Nepean: Neil Adair

-Adair is a businessman, chemist and web designer.
+Neil Adair is a businessman, chemist and web designer.
 Raised in Ottawa, he attended Carleton University and worked for eight years at the Canadian Conservation Institute as an analytical chemist.
-He then worked for Vickers Instruments for four years, including three years in Santa Clara, California.
-Desiring a change in life, he moved to the Dominican Republic to begin a windsurfing business.
-He remained in that country for ten years, starting three businesses and one charity.
+Adair then worked for Vickers Instruments for four years, including three years in Santa Clara, California.
+Desiring a change in life, he moved to the Dominican Republic to begin a windsurfing business.Adair remained in that country for ten years, starting three businesses and one charity.
 His windsurfing business was operated by solar panels and a wind generator.

 Adair returned to Ottawa in 2001, and expressed an interest in working with solar and wind power.
 Since then, he has undertaken extensive web design work for the Green Party.
-Adair has campaigned for the federal party twice, and has also been a candidate of the Green Party of Ontario.
+Adair has campaigned for the federal party twice; he has also been a candidate of the Green Party of Ontario.